hughperkins/jeigen/README.md

 this bit is java
 1. Add a method to DenseMatrix.cpp, with an appropriate, concise name (see names above for examples, and/or check with me), which:
-   - creates any result DenseMatrices, using new DenseMatrix(desiredrows,desiredcols);
+   - creates any result DenseMatrices, using 'new DenseMatrix(desiredrows,desiredcols)';
-   - calls the JeigenJna method you created just now, using '.values' on each matrix, to obtain an array of doubles
+   - calls the JeigenJna method you created just now, using '.values' on each matrix, to obtain the underlying array of doubles
    - note that after passing the result matrix as a parameter, you don't need to do any additional work to get the result of the call into this matrix
 1. And that's it...
 Check it compiles, ideally write a test case in TestJeigen.java, or